Technopathic/ReMark-Old/readme.md

 ## ReMark
-ReMark is an open source publishing platform built with the content creator in mind.
+ReMark is an open source publishing platform built with the informed content creator in mind.
 It works as:

 - A blogging platform
 - A feed aggregator